2026 Maryland House of Delegates election: District 2B

 District 2B encompasses the city of Hagerstown in Washington County.
-One-term Democratic incumbent Brooke Grossman was elected with 54.2 percent of the vote in 2022, but resigned on December 13, 2024, after moving out of the state.
+Democrat Brooke Grossman was elected with 54.2 percent of the vote in 2022, but resigned on December 13, 2024, after moving out of the state.
 Former Hagerstown city councilmember Matthew Schindler was nominated by the Washington County Democratic Central Committee in December 2024, and sworn into the legislature in January 2025.